 One of the most rapidly growing aspects of research within the department is process modeling.
 Research efforts include computer control and modeling of biochemical reactors, development and modeling of novel separations processes, modeling of transport in living systems, modeling and simulation of polymer processes, and elucidation and modeling of reaction pathways.
-To support the research in chemical engineering analysis, the department maintains its own RISC 6000 computer.
-Numerous microcomputers are in use in our research laboratories both for data acquisition and modeling; the department also makes extensive use of the University computing facilities described elsewhere in this catalog.
+To support the research in chemical engineering analysis, the department maintains its own computer laboratory.
+Numerous microcomputers are in use in our research laboratories both for data acquisition and modeling; most recently several BEOWULF clusters of high performance PC computers have been built; the department also makes extensive use of the University and national computing facilities described elsewhere in this catalog.